On the analogy between real reductive groups and Cartan motion groups. III: A proof of the Connes-Kasparov isomorphism: Distinguished subquotients of the reduced -algebras

-\textbf{3.3.2.} Lemma 3.2.2 is still applicable here of course, and $\mathbf{C}^0[p]$ is thus Morita\m equivalent with the algebra of continuous functions, vanishing at infinity, on its dual $\m$ viewed as a topological space.
-To show how nice the correspondence between $\mathbf{C}^0[p]$ and $\mathbf{C}[p]$ is, the next step is to identify the dual of $\mathbf{C}^0[p]$ with $\widehat{\mathfrak{a}}[p]$ not only as a set, but also as a {topological space}, and to write down an analogue of Proposition 3.2.4.
-The explicit calculations in Higson's paper are actually sufficient for this, so instead of \emph{imitating} the results of section 5.3 of \cite{HigsonKtheory}, I shall \emph{invoke} them.\\
+The multiplicity-one property in Proposition \ref{multiplicite}(b) means that Lemma \ref{lemme_cle} is still applicable: the subquotient $\mathbf{C}^0[p]$ is thus Morita-equivalent with the algebra of continuous functions, vanishing at infinity, on its spectrum $-$ viewed as a topological space.
+To make that the analogy between $\mathbf{C}^0[p]$ and $\mathbf{C}[p]$ more precise, the next step is to identify the spectrum of $\mathbf{C}^0[p]$ with $\widehat{\mathfrak{a}}[p]$ not only as a set, but also as a {topological space}, writing down an analogue of Proposition \ref{prop_morita}.
+The explicit calculations in Higson's work are actually sufficient for this, so instead of \emph{imitating} the results of section 5.3 of \cite{Higson2008}, we shall \emph{invoke} them.